Neurodiagnostic Technologist Schools

 The American Association of Electrodiagnostic Technologists (AAET) offers certification for Registered Nerve Conduction Study Technology (R.NCS.T), which both degree holders and non-degree holders can complete.
 Students not completing electrodiagnostic technologist programs can still take the certification exam, provided that they have at least one year of experience in Nerve Conduction Studies and an equivalent of two years of college courses in biology, math, anatomy, English, and physiology.

-A majority of NDT, END, and EEG applicants are required to obtain an associate’s degree in NDT Technology as well pass a national certification exam through the American Board of Registration of Electroencephalographic & Evoked Potential Technologists (ABRET).
+Most NDT, END, and EEG applicants are required to obtain an associate’s degree in NDT Technology and pass a national certification exam through the American Board of Registration of Electroencephalographic & Evoked Potential Technologists (ABRET).
 There are six certifications available, and the requirements for each vary slightly.
-In general, students will need to have completed a CAAHEP-accredited program and some hands-on work experience.
+In general, students must have completed a CAAHEP-accredited program and some hands-on work experience.

 Kimmy Gustafson